esthwang/games/README.md

 The server is hotloading, meaning that it should automatically update upon changes made to the code.
 If this doesn't work, try the standard page refresh.

 ## Adding crosswords
 1. Convert your crossword to a JSON file in the format defined by the [example file](./examples/crosswords/2018-12-30&#32;Test&#32;1.json).
+Note: the entries must be in increasing numeric order.
 2. Name your crossword in the following format:
 ```
 YYYY-MM-DD {Crossword Name}.json